Anthony Independent School District

 Anthony Independent School District is a public school district based in Anthony, Texas, United States.
 The district operates one high school, Anthony High School, one middle school, Anthony Middle School and one elementary school, Anthony Elementary School.

 District boundaries

-The Anthony Independent School District (AISD) serves the entire municipal limit of Anthony, Texas and extends into portions of Vinton, Texas west of Texas Highway 20 and south to La Union Road.
+The Anthony Independent School District serves the entire municipal limit of Anthony, Texas and extends into portions of Vinton, Texas west of Texas Highway 20 and south to La Union Road.
 The approximate area covered by the district is 7.78 sqmi.

 Finances

 As of the 2022-2023 school year, the appraised valuation of property in the district was $319,758, 324.
 The maintenance tax rate was $0.8716 and the bond tax rate was $0.114212 per $100 of appraised valuation.
 As of 2007, the Texas State Energy Conservation Office awards Anthony ISD money due to the colonias served by the district.

 Academic achievement

 The Texas Education Agency (TEA) releases its yearly state accountability ratings for over 1,000 school districts and charter schools across Texas.
 Districts and schools receive A-F ratings.
 Statewide, hundreds of districts and schools, were rated in 2020 and 2021 as Not Rated: Declared State of Disaster due to the COVID-19 pandemic.
 The A-F rating system in 2022.
 On August 15, TEA released its latest accountability ratings and Anthony ISD was one of four (out of 12 in the Region 19 area) districts to earn an overall A rating.
-All AISD campuses received an overall score of A or B in the latest accountability ratings.
-AISD schools were also recognized with Distinction Designations that include top 25 percent comparative academic growth, postsecondary readiness and top 25 percent comparative results to close gaps.
+All Anthony ISD campuses received an overall score of A or B in the latest accountability ratings.
+Anthony ISD schools were also recognized with Distinction Designations that include top 25 percent comparative academic growth, postsecondary readiness and top 25 percent comparative results to close gaps.

 "While there is still much work to do, this rating demonstrates that we are clearly headed in the right direction academically.
 This is a reflection of our staff and teachers’ renewed focus on learning outcomes so that we can begin the long road of closing gaps caused by the pandemic.
 More than anything it shows a united commitment by our school board, our community and staff that our students deserve the very best education possible,” said Dr. Troncoso, Anthony ISD Superintendent.

 For a closer look at the new ratings, TEA encourages parents, educators and community members to visit TXschools.gov to view district and school report cards.